-Challenges await as Kishida takes reins as Japan's next leader
+Challenges await as Kishida takes reins as Japan's prime minister

 Kishida has pledged to strengthen the health care system by enabling the central government to set up field hospitals and requisition large-scale facilities.
 He suggested establishing a government agency housed under the Cabinet Office that serves as a command center to deal with public health crises.
 The agency would be given powerful authority and operate under its own minister to make clear where responsibility lies.

-To showcase his legislative agenda and answer opposition parties’ demands, Kishisa will deliver his policy speech on Friday and take questions from party representatives next week in front of the Diet.
+To showcase his legislative agenda and answer opposition parties’ demands, Kishida will deliver his policy speech on Friday and take questions from party representatives next week in front of the Diet.

 But before getting down to business on policy issues, Kishida’s most pressing priority will be ensuring the LDP and its junior partner Komeito retain a majority in the Lower House in the general election, a victory that would confer on him a solid mandate.